Top-hat filter

-The name Top-hat filter refers to several real-space or Fourier space filtering techniques (not to be confused with the top-hat transform).
+Top-hat filters are several real-space or Fourier space filtering techniques.
 The name top-hat originates from the shape of the filter, which is a rectangle function, when viewed in the domain in which the filter is constructed.

 Real space

 In real-space the filter performs nearest-neighbour filtering, incorporating components from neighbouring y-function values.
-However, despite their ease of implementation their practical use is limited as the real-space representation of a top-hat filter is the sinc function, which has the often undesirable effect of incorporating non-local frequencies.
+Despite its ease of implementation, its practical use is limited as the real-space representation of a top-hat filter is the sinc function, which has the often undesirable effect of incorporating non-local frequencies.

 Analogue implementations

 Exact non-digital implementations are only theoretically possible.
 Top-hat filters can be constructed by chaining theoretical low-band and high-band filters.
 In practice, an approximate top-hat filter can be constructed in analogue hardware using approximate low-band and high-band filters.

 Fourier space

-In Fourier space, a top hat filter selects a band of signal of desired frequency by the specification of a lower and upper bounding frequencies.
+In Fourier space, a top hat filter selects a band of signal of desired frequency by the specification of lower and upper bounding frequencies.
 Top-hat filters are particularly easy to implement digitally.